jimburtoft/build-on-trainium-workshop/README.md

 This workshop introduces developing on AWS Trainium for the academic AI research audience.
 As such it's expected that the audience will already have a firm understanding of machine learning fundamentals.

 ### Workshop costs
 If you are participating in an instructor-led workshop hosted in an AWS-managed Workshop Studio environment, you will not incur any costs through using this environment.
-If you following this workshop in your own environment, then you will incur associated costs with provisioning an Amazon EC2 instance.
+If you are following this workshop in your own environment, then you will incur associated costs with provisioning an Amazon EC2 instance.
 Please see the service pricing details [here](https://aws.amazon.com/ec2/pricing/on-demand/).

 At the time of writing, this workshop uses a trn1.2xlarge instance with an on-demand hourly rate in supported US regions of $1.34 per hour.